skibu/post2image/README.md

 sudo apt install libjpeg62-turbo=1:2.0.6-4 sudo apt install libjpeg62-turbo-dev=1:2.0.6-4

+# Note that running pip via python3 to make sure using proper version

 # Image processing is done using Pillow (aka PIL)
-# Note that running pip via python3 to make sure using proper version
 python3 -m pip install --upgrade Pillow

+# For more easily handling http requests
+python3 -m pip install requests

 # Using selenium to run headless browser that converts html to image
 # Note that running pip via python3 to make sure using proper version